DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...Eh?
 There is nothing going on anyway, it is fine, isn't it?" - Saki raised her voice in protest.

-Nearby Ashlan just sat at passenger's seat, bewildered by Kay.
+Nearby Ashlan just sat at passenger's seat, bewildered by Kai.
 So-called "World peace" is a common perception of current era.
 It is impossible for four races to escape from graveyard...
 It wasn't opinion of only Saki and Ashlan.
 Most, if not all, young people who were conscripted for two years military service shared the same opinion.
 Almost no one doubted it.
-And then there are some rare cases of people, like Kay, who rejected such ideas.
+And then there are some rare cases of people, like Kai, who rejected such ideas.

 "Even if nothing is going to happen, I do not want to be negligent.
 Half of it might be coming from my stubbornness, though"